Why do a fall product program?

 We know you have big plans to support your troops next year, but may

 be a little short on funds to do that.
 Here’s an answer.
 Set a service

 unit goal of at least 40 units per girl selling and organize your team

 on how to achieve it.
 Service units who increase the number of girls

 participating by 10 girls or 10% over last year (whichever is less)

 AND have a Per-Girl Average (PGA) of 40 units or higher, will receive

 What if I have additional questions?

-the GSGLA website for updates or contact your Service Unit Fall
+You can check the GSGLA website for updates or contact your service

 unit fall product chair, who will contact your regional product sales